Powderfinger: 1989–1993: Formation and early releases

-Powderfinger were formed in 1989 by Steven Bishop (ex–the Eternal) on drums, John Collins (the Eternal) on bass guitar, and Ian Haug (the Vibrants, the Fossils) on guitar and vocals.
+Powderfinger were formed in 1989 by Steven Bishop (ex–the Eternal) on drums, John Collins (ex-the Eternal) on bass guitar, and Ian Haug (the Vibrants, the Fossils) on guitar and vocals.
 The Eternal, the Vibrants, and the Fossils were other Brisbane-based outfits.
 All three members of Powderfinger were students at Brisbane Grammar School—a private school in Spring Hill—and they started as a cover band playing pub rock classics by the Rolling Stones, the Doors, Led Zeppelin, Steppenwolf, Rodriguez, and Neil Young.
 The band's name comes from Young's song of the same name.
 Despite their popularity in Brisbane, when playing a heavy metal gig in Newcastle, New South Wales, in 1990, Powderfinger were booed off stage.

 After completing secondary education, Collins and Haug attended the University of Queensland, where the latter met Bernard Fanning in an economics class – and learned that Fanning had similar interests in music and could sing.
 Fanning took over the role of lead vocals from Haug and also provided guitar and harmonica.
 Late in 1990, Jon Coghill—another university student with Fanning and Haug—replaced Bishop on drums, which was described as a "mutual leaving".
 Bishop later worked in London-based bands based in London, UK, before returning to Brisbane where he was a member of Moonjuice and then the Haymakers.
 Powderfinger's final line-up change was in 1992 with the addition of Darren Middleton (The Pirates) on guitar, keyboards, and backing vocals.
 Powderfinger initially performed cover versions of other artists' songs, but gradually developed by writing and performing their own material.